dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__
-GSE_acc_4_merge: a character vector of GSE accession numbers of different datasets to be merged.
+_GSE_acc_4_merge_: a character vector of GSE accession numbers of different datasets to be merged.
-targetAnnot: a character string of phenotype dataset column name corresponding the biological variable
+_targetAnnot_: a character string of phenotype dataset column name corresponding the biological variable
-batchAnnot: a character string of phenotype dataset column name corresponding the GSE accession number of each chip. transform_method : Merging method aimed at removing batch effects.
+_batchAnnot_: a character string of phenotype dataset column name corresponding the GSE accession number of each chip.
+_transform_method_: Merging method aimed at removing batch effects.
 Possible options are: BMC, COMBAT, DWD, GENENORM, GENESHIFT, NONE and XPN
-dir_download_GSES: a character string indicating the pathway of directory of downloaded GSE datasets
+_dir_download_GSES_: a character string indicating the pathway of directory of downloaded GSE datasets

 __Output data files__